What Is Documentation in Aviation SMS?

 How Does Documentation Relate to Aviation SMS' 4 Pillars?

 Documentation is the key component and backbone of the aviation Safety Policy component of the 4 pillars of aviation SMS implementations.
-The other 4 components of Safety Policy fall under the umbrella of documentation:
+The other 4 components of the Safety Policy fall under the umbrella of documentation:

 - Safety accountability;